Painful intelligence: What AI can tell us about human suffering: Ancient philosophers on perception

 \section{Ancient philosophers on perception}

 The uncertainty and subjectivity of perception were discussed by several ancient philosophers.
 In ancient Greece, the Skeptic school was particularly prominent in pointing out the limits of human knowledge, including the relativity of perception.
-The Pyrrhonian branch was fond of giving examples where different people perceive the same thing differently:\footnote{Sextus Empiricus's \textit{Outlines of Pyrrhonism} from ca.\ 200 CE, with translation taken from \citet{annas1985modes}, see also e.g.\ \citep{sep-sextus-empiricus,mates1996skeptic}.} \begin{quote} When we press the eye from the side, the forms and shapes and sizes of the objects we see appear elongated and narrow. \\ \ \\ The colour of our skin is seen as different in warm air and in cold, and we cannot say what our colour is like in its nature, but only what it is like as observed together with each of these [circumstances]. \end{quote} Such uncertainty leads the skeptic to adopt an attitude of not making any judgements on external objects: \begin{quote} So, since so much anomaly has been shown in objects (...), we shall not be able to say what each existing object is like in its nature, but only how it appears (...) therefore, it is necessary for us to suspend judgement on the nature of external existing objects. \end{quote} A Japanese \yogacara-inspired poem beautifully describes a scene where different agents have very different interpretations of the same sensory input:\citenew{shun2009living} \begin{quote} At the clapping of hands,\\ the carp come swimming for food;\\ The birds fly away in fright, and\\ A maiden comes carrying tea---\\ Sarusawa Pond \end{quote} When somebody claps his hands by the famous Sarusawa Pond in Nara, Japan, the carps interpret it as a call for feeding; the birds are scared of the noise and flee; while a maid of a near-by inn thinks a customer is calling for her.
+The Pyrrhonian branch was fond of giving examples where different people perceive the same thing differently:\footnote{Sextus Empiricus's \textit{Outlines of Pyrrhonism} from ca.\ 200 CE, with translation taken from \citet{annas1985modes}, see also e.g.\ \citep{sep-sextus-empiricus}.} \begin{quote} When we press the eye from the side, the forms and shapes and sizes of the objects we see appear elongated and narrow. \end{quote} Such uncertainty leads the skeptic to adopt an attitude of not making any judgements on external objects: \begin{quote} So, since so much anomaly has been shown in objects (...), we shall not be able to say what each existing object is like in its nature, but only how it appears (...) therefore, it is necessary for us to suspend judgement on the nature of external existing objects. \end{quote} A Japanese \yogacara-inspired poem beautifully describes a scene where different agents have very different interpretations of the same sensory input:\citenew{shun2009living} \begin{quote} At the clapping of hands,\\ the carp come swimming for food;\\ The birds fly away in fright, and\\ A maiden comes carrying tea---\\ Sarusawa Pond \end{quote} When somebody claps his hands by the famous Sarusawa Pond in Nara, Japan, the carps interpret it as a call for feeding; the birds are scared of the noise and flee; while a maid of a near-by inn thinks a customer is calling for her.

+It is perhaps easy to admit that an animal or a robot sees things differently from yourself, either in a more primitive way, or perhaps in a superhuman way.
+Yet, it is notoriously difficult for humans to admit that two people can see the same thing in different ways, and that both ways can be equally valid.
+But there is something even more challenging; there is an even more difficult implication of the theories discussed in this chapter.
+It is the general idea that all our perceptions are actually just interpretations, or beliefs, or inferences, instead of revealing an objective truth.
+In AI theory, it is never claimed that the agent \textit{knows} anything; the very concept of knowing is conspicuously absent in that theory.
+All an AI agent has is \textit{beliefs}, and those are usually expressed in terms of probabilities, lacking any certainty.